nbedoyaf12/ShoppingAppAppium/README.md

 - Clone the repo
 - Make sure an emulator or real device is running.
 Update the capabilities file accordingly.
 - run the automation tests with the next command according to the platform of the device:  mvn test -DsuiteXmlFile=src/test/resources/suites/testng.xml -Dplatform=android.
+- To generate the allure report run the command: allure generate allure-results --clean -o allure-report